Bugstudios/srtool/README.md

 # SRTOOL by zhx201933
 A toolkit for the anime game Honkai: Star Rail

-You need to download ALL files, or download executable in Release to make sure you have everything collected.
+You need to download ALL files, or download executable in [Releases](https://github.com/Bugstudios/srtool/releases) to make sure you have everything collected.

 ## IF YOU ARE RUNNING WITH THE .pyw FILE:
   1. Please make sure you have every assets collected.